dritchie/quicksand/index.md

 ## Real Numbers

 Within a probabilistic program, any real (i.e. floating point) number used should have the type `qs.real`.
-This defaults to double, but can be changed by modifying the value of `qs.primfloat` in `qs/globals.t`.
+This defaults to `double`, but can be changed by modifying the value of `qs.primfloat` in `qs/globals.t`.
 Inference methods can also change the value of `qs.real` (e.g. Hamiltonian Monte Carlo).

 ## Random Choices